textpotential/bibliarchic/chapt3.md

 To own a manuscript is to have a singular material object with which a user relates.
 Certainly, there were variabilities in the encounter between user and platform in roll or codex interfaces based on historical period, social location, and cultural dynamics at any given time.
 Yet, in roll and codex interfaces, the material affordances were constant for a given book.
-A user could own more than one bible, but each bible was a distinct entity and did not require any other technology of access in order to interface with it.[^51] So, in order to participate in the interface that is this Kindle bible, I have to purchase the bible and I have to have access to Kindle Reader software, either in a web browser or as a downloaded application on my laptop or mobile device.
+A user could own more than one bible, but each bible was a distinct entity and did not require any other technology of access in order to interface with it.[^51]

+So, in order to participate in the interface that is this Kindle bible, I have to purchase the bible and I have to have access to Kindle Reader software, either in a web browser or as a downloaded application on my laptop or mobile device.
-As a user of this bible on an iPhone, I actually have at minimum three interfaces at play when I use this Kindle bible-the interface of the phone, the interface of the reader application, and the interface of the particular bible I am using.
+As a user of this bible on an iPhone, I actually have at minimum three interfaces at play when I use this Kindle bible-the interface with the phone, the interface with the reader application, and the interface with the particular bible I am using.
 The overlapping interface possibilities available in my use of this Kindle bible on a computer or on my iPhone provides expansive points of contact with the book that can resist a user from settling into the monotony of mastering one consistent approach to the interface.
+Using this Kindle bible on my computer at work allows me to write this sentence on one screen with the bible open in another screen.
+The screen size of the computer device layer of interface allows me to see more text on one screen and in multiple columns.
+This larger space and more text at once can help a user see connections and contours in the text that may be harder to notice on a smaller screen interface.
+If I leave work and decide to use this Kindle bible from my iPhone 7 on the train ride downtown, I'm working with less text at a time on the screen and using the search and linkability of the interface more often to make connections between parts of the text, which can surface new textual relationships that might not emerge on more standard linear navigation through the text.
+Unlike on the computer, the Kindle application interface combined with the iPhone device interface make it simple to share a passage I select with a friend via text or instant message, which could facilitate a more collaborative use of the bible interface through dialog.

 ## Collaboration and the Page ##